aces/Loris-MRI/docs/scripts_md/concat_mri.md

 - **-debug** : print commands but do not execute them
 - **-verbose** : print additional information while running
 - **-compress** : compress resulting output files with `gzip`
-- **-stdin** : do not read the names of the MINC files on the commmand line but read them from STDIN instead
+- **-stdin** : do not read the names of the MINC files on the command line but read them from `STDIN` instead
 - **-postfix text** : create output file names using the file name without its extension, followed by `text` and the extension.
 For example, if `-postfix _test` is used and the file name passed on the command line is `scan.mnc`, the resulting output file will be `scan_test.mnc`.